 - Users who share the same interest with your current audience when it comes to content

-- Users who have interacted with any of your digital content such as social media posts, ad, video, etc.
+- Users who have interacted with any of your digital content such as social media posts, ads, videos, etc.

 - Users who recently visited a similar website

 - Subscribers who have interacted with your emails.
-For instance, opened newsletter or clicked a link
+For instance, opened the newsletter or clicked a link

-- Reach out to previous site visitors that features a product that they have already interacted with.
+- Reach out to previous site visitors that feature a product that they have already interacted with.

 - Deliver ad content to email subscribers who have shown interest in your business but have not yet made a purchase.

-- Re-engage visitors based on how they found your website, such as search or social media.
+- Re-engage visitors based on how they found your websites, such as search or social media.